fcrepo4-archive/fcrepo-message-consumer/README.md

 ## Authenticated repo

-If REST calls to you Fedora repository require BASIC authentication, you'll need to set two system variables in your servlet container, `fcrepo.username` and `fcrepo.password`.
+If REST calls to your Fedora repository require BASIC authentication, you'll need to set two system variables in your servlet container, `fcrepo.username` and `fcrepo.password`.
 In Jetty/Maven 3, you can set some values in your [settings.xml](https://maven.apache.org/settings.html)